 What is erotic capital?

-The idea of erotic capital has attracted a great deal of academic and public attention.
+The idea of erotic capital has attracted a great deal of academic and where to buy viagra in scotland safety public attention.
 The book has been severely criticised and has even been discarded as uninformed and biased, despite the solid statistical background Dr Hakim provides.
 Perhaps because the concept is generally considered too subjective, Dr Hakim feels the need to support almost every sentence with hard statistical evidence.
 The result: more than one-third of the book consists of survey results.
 But do statistics tell the whole story without any distortion?
 How could they measure a concept which people are reluctant to discuss honestly, even in private life?

 Dr Hakim bases her theory on scientific surveys from around the world, yet the book is clearly written with middle-class Western European society in mind.
 Most of the real-life examples Dr Hakim uses and most of the suggestions she gives are intended for a British readership.
 How would Eastern Europeans react to Dr Hakim's advice that we should make use of erotic capital?